 If one is only shortsighted (Rabun Jauh 近视), their eyes will get more shortsighted (Rabun Jauh 近视) gradually over time.
 But when your eyes don’t work together correctly, or have difficulty changing focus from up close to far away, you will work harder to see up close.
 This is what makes the shortsightedness (Rabun Jauh近视) get worse too quickly.

 In most cases we are able to reduce the prescription as well as reverse the shortsightedness (Myopia, Rabun Jauh, 近视); however, as mentioned earlier it all depends on what is causing the shortsightedness to get worse.
-The best thing to do is to schedule a Vision Evaluation (which different than usual eye exam ) with Vision specialist (Neuro-Developmental & Behavioral optometrist) ,Mr Stanley so he can determine the cause of the problem and the best treatment.
+The best thing to do is to schedule a Vision Evaluation (which is different from than usual eye exam ) with a Vision specialist (Neuro-Developmental & Behavioral optometrist), Mr. Stanley, so he can determine the cause of the problem and the best treatment.
 The good news is that nearsightedness can be help.